 Finance & Administration Officer

 Janine is Sustainable Living Tasmania’s Finance and Administration Officer.
 Janine has a range of administrative experience and has worked in a variety of organisations in Tassie, South Australia and London.
 Janine started working one day a week with SLT in 2007.
-For a change of pace, Janine also works 2 days a week as a Teacher Assistant at a local school, and in her spare time enjoys reading and bushwalking.
+For a change of pace, Janine also works as a Teacher Assistant at a local primary school, and in her spare time enjoys reading and bushwalking.

 Michele is a passionate advocate for the environment and is inspired by the natural world.
 She manages partnerships for Ecohomeguide and sponsorship and exhibitors for the Sustainable Living Festival.
 Her strong belief is that we can all make a difference.
 Michele has helped build community capacity through the delivery of sustainability leadership programs.
 She has worked for businesses delivering sustainability workshops and environment advocates for over 20 years.
 She has worked on marketing and campaigns such as the Australian Conservation Foundation Greenhome train the trainer program.
 She specialises in event, project and relationship management, business management and campaign planning.